chulminy/CIVE497-CIVE700/task/Task1_Part2_SignalProcessing/README.md

 **(b)** Perform the discrete Fourier transform of z1 and z2, and plot your graphs in the frequency domain (include a proper frequency axis).
 Plot only positive frequency signals.

 **(c)** Please compare the shape of the frequency curves of z1 and z2.
 Which frequency curve is thinner (more narrow)?
-For example, compare the frequency curve at 3 Hz in (b) and 5 Hz in (d).
+For example, compare the frequency curve at f<sub>1</sub> in both graphs.
 Which one is thinner?
 Please explain your answer.
 What makes the difference?

 ## Problem 5: Discrete Fourier Transform 2 (30 points) - Use FFT